 2) But an even easier way to set up that almost doesn’t make sense to me is to directly define the source within the Data Validation dialog – click in Allow to show List and then in the source field move your cursor to the Table column heading cell and then carefully moving your cursor to the top of this cell until the black downward arrow appears – you then left click and the cells immediately below the Table header should be highlighted excluding the Table column heading.
 [A quick aside – this is the same technique you can use to create dynamic Range Names from Table column headers which is what I used to do to use in the Data Validation source, but now you don’t need this range name if it’s only purpose was to feed the Validation Dropdown Source.]

 At the same time in the Data Validation dialog source field an absolute reference to these cells appears.
-Well that’s no good if this is an absolute reference, I can hear you thinking, we wanted this to be dynamic?
-But this is the bit that looks like it doesn’t make sense to me.

 If you add a new line to the Table and then check the Data Validation dialog Source seemingly absolute reference expands to include your new line.
 So it doesn’t appear like it’s going to be dynamic, but thankfully it is.